Altinn/altinn-studio-docs/content/altinn-studio/guides/integration/correspondence/_index.en.md

 ---

 This guide details how to integrate the correspondence messaging service with an Altinn application.
-This enables an app to securely send digital messages and attachments to organisations and individuals.
+This integration enables an app to securely send digital messages and attachments to organisations and individuals.

 ## Prerequisites
 1. A [Maskinporten client](#maskinporten)